 As you may recall, Germany became a rather late nation with the creation of the 2nd Reich in 1871 but with no national holiday.
 Eventually, on the 2nd of September, the Sedantag was tolerated as the day of the decisive victory over Germany’s Erbfeind France.
 However, the Freiburg people preferred the date of 18 February when in 1871, the fortress of Belfort eventually had surrendered to the German coalition army; Belfort a place nearer to Freiburg than Sedan with respect to distance and closer to their hearts.

 |Philipp Scheidemann standing in a window of the Reichstag|

 on November 9, 1918, proclaiming a German republic

-But the 9th of November remained the day of German fate when in 1989 after twenty-eight years of separation the wall between the East and the West came down.
+But the 9th of November remained the day of German fate when in 1989, after twenty-eight years of separation, the wall between the East and the West came down.
 Germany became unified again.
-In my and many other people's opinion it would have been most appropriate to switch back to the 9th of November again, a date illustrating the highs and the lows of German history.
+In my and many other people's opinion, it would have been most appropriate to switch back to the 9th of November again, a date illustrating the highs and the lows of German history.

-Wikipedia tells me the remaining country still celebrating the 9th of November as national holiday is Cambodia but that in a much warmer climate than Europe.
+Wikipedia tells me the remaining country still celebrating the 9th of November as a national holiday is Cambodia but that in a much warmer climate than Europe.